 If any form of abuse is observed, suspected or reported to a member it must be acted upon.
-An incident report form should be filled in and the Club's Welfare Officer informed at the earliest opportunity.
-The Officer will then report the incident to the Club Chairman and together they will decide on the appropriate course of action - which maybe to involve Police, Social Services, NSPCC, and/or Croquet England.
+An incident report form should be filled in and the Club's Safeguarding Officer/Deputy Safeguarding Officer informed at the earliest opportunity.
+The Officer(s) will then report the incident to the Club Chairman and together they will decide on the appropriate course of action - which maybe to involve Police, Social Services, NSPCC, and/or Croquet England.

-8. Written Parental/Guardian Consent
+8. Written Parental/Carer Consent

-Where a child is to take part in an away match or event, a written parental consent form should be obtained.
-Likewise, if photographs are to be taken for training purposes or publication the parent/guardian's permission must be obtained and no addresses, emails or telephone numbers must be publicised.
+Where a child is to take part in an away match or event, a written parent/carer consent form should be obtained.
+Likewise, if photographs are to be taken for training purposes or publication the parent/carer's permission must be obtained and no addresses, emails or telephone numbers must be publicised.